isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-brake-calipers/index.md

 With a touch to dry time of 20 minutes, this is an excellent choice for car owners looking for a quick fix on the go.

 A re-coat time of 4 hours and a cure time of 72 hours is all you need to get back on the road.
 This paint comes with a 12 Oz aerosol option when the wheels are removed or a brush on it to use when the calipers are still fitted.
 The paint kit includes a paintbrush, stirring rod, masking tape, caliper paint pint, and a detailed instructional manual.
+Pros:
-Pros: - Rich color finish - Minimal preparation needed - Great coverage
+- Rich color finish
+- Minimal preparation needed
+- Great coverage

+Cons:
-Cons: - None found
+- None found

-> See Also: > Primers for Rusted Metal

 ###  [2.
 Rust-Oleum rust preventive Caliper Paint](https://www.amazon.com/dp/B006ZLRBBO/?tag=p-policy-20)